Bangor Marina car park has been awarded “Park Mark” safer parking status by the Safer Parking Scheme.

 Those of you who know me will know that I was born deaf and began to lose my sight about 2 years ago.
 Although I’ve been registered blind for a while I had still maintained a small but useful tunnel of vision, which had allowed me to continue reading and writing, identify familiar faces, and to still live life visually – although it was restricted.
 But one morning at the end of November I woke up to near darkness.
 In the days that followed it began to sink in that my sight wasn’t going to come back, this was then confirmed by my consultant a week later.

-During a tough time I saw a post from the Jubilee Sailing Trust advertising a voyage on the Mediterranean Sea from Palma to Barcelona,which would leave just 5 days later!
+My immediate thoughts were fear, I wasn’t scared of being blind, but the restrictions that came with it.
+Would I ever be as independent?
+Would I ever be equal to my able bodied peers?During a tough time I saw a post from the Jubilee Sailing Trust advertising a voyage on the Mediterranean Sea from Palma to Barcelona,which would leave just 5 days later!
 The Trust strive to ensure that people of all physical abilities have the opportunity to sail on tall ships, with this in mind, feeling I had nothing to lose, I emailed them.

 Within 2 days it was confirmed that both myself and my friend Alice, who was to come as my buddy/Carer, would be leaving for Spain within the week!
 The 2 of us were very fortunate to be receiving a bursary, curtesy of the charity.
 Thankfully we were left with very little time to dwell on the enormity of the challenge, otherwise, in hindsight, I would have probably chickened out!
 It didn’t actually feel like we were going until we boarded that plane, even when we actually arrived in sunny Palma, and set eyes on Tenacious and the challenge ahead there was a feeling of disbelief.